 Beware of Man-made Tradition

-Paul continues to build on this concern, clearly warning them in verse 8: “Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.”
+Paul continues to build on this concern, clearly warning in verse 8: “Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.”
 The operative phrase here seems to be “tradition of men;” it is repeated in the immediate context in his stirring question to them in verses 20-22, “Why are ye subject to ordinances … after the commandments and doctrines of men?”
 These man-made ordinances were being positioned by Judaizers as essential for godly spiritual community; they insisted that fellowship with God and each other could only be found in submitting to historical Judaism and rabbinic tradition; as corrupt as it was, Judaism was the only extant religious expression promoting the living God in any fashion in their day.

 Paul is writing to the Colossian believers very urgently in this context because they are being persuaded to follow a Jewish world-view (the “philosophy” of vs 8) in order to complete their acceptance in and with God.
 They are being taught, as were most all Gentile believers in that day, what the Judaizers were claiming in Acts 15:1: “Except ye be circumcised after the manner of Moses, ye cannot be saved.”
 Many devout and influential Jews of that day taught that to be finally accepted in Christ one must convert to Judaism and submit to rabbinic law (what they meant by “circumcised after the manner of Moses“).
 Most all Jews had been taught from childhood that only observant Jews would enter the kingdom of God, and they were therefore constantly teaching that conversion to Judaism was an essential requirement in being accepted by God.
 They intended to bring all Gentile believers under the burden and yoke of rabbinical Judaism along with themselves, with all of its additional ceremonies, traditions and man-made rituals, as they tried to follow Torah — the only standard of holiness available to anyone at the time (or since).
 This was, however, both a deep corruption of the Gospel and a disturbing threat to the unity of the Jew-Gentile congregations that were springing up everywhere.